 The little fellow in that picture has served us faithfully for over a decade, but last time I knocked the speed down (because it was being a bit noisy late at night), it said enough was enough and locked itself on full speed, and started to howl like a banshee.
 I’d read a bit about smart pumps before hand, and knew that Grundfos had drop in replacements for most of their models.
 The smart pumps essentially monitor the load on the system (through back pressure) and adjust their speed accordingly – Grundfos call is AUTOADAPT, and their Alpha2 model caught my eye – yes, I did read the product data sheet for a hot water pump :).

 They also seem to control their onset and shut down speed, so you don’t get that nasty “thunk” noise so customary with central heating systems.
-Replacement doesn’t require any skills above the normal plumbing ones, it is literally a drop in replacement.
+Replacement doesn’t require any skills above the normal plumbing ones, it is literally a drop in replacement with socket weld fittings to insert.
 The Alpha2 has a natty little display on the front, which shows how much power the pump is consuming – there isn’t a monitoring output, but as it is LED based in a dark place, it would be fairly straight forward to set up an optical monitor for each digital to give an ‘off’,10 watts reading.
 Yes, it uses less than 10 watts most of the time!

 Very simple Home Hack – big win :)